Tumypmyp/chess/README.md

 # Golang Telegram games bot

-With this bot you can play Tic-Tac-Toe with other Telegram users.
+A Telegram bot written in Golang, with which you can play turn-based games with other users.
+The bot consists of 3 microservices that communicate via gRPC.
+I use Redis as a database.
+The bot is running on AWS using docker compose.

 # Usage